EemanAbbasi/Breast_Cancer_ML/README.md

-Here's a sample `README.md` file for your code, which includes descriptions of the model-building process and figures:

----

 # Breast Cancer Classification with Machine Learning

 This project applies various machine learning techniques to the Breast Cancer Wisconsin dataset to classify whether a tumor is malignant or benign.
 Techniques used include Random Forest, AdaBoost, PCA (Principal Component Analysis), and Recursive Feature Elimination (RFE).